 Hollow Tine Aeration

 Soil, particularly heavy clay soils has a tendency to compact.
-The soil particles get pushed closer together by heavy rainfall or traffic on the surface making it difficult for moisture and gases essential for grass development to flow freely back and for through the soil to the roots and surface leading to poor root development.
+The soil particles get pushed closer together by heavy rainfall or traffic on the surface.
+This makes it difficult for moisture and gases essential for grass development to flow freely back and for through the soil to the roots leading to poor root development.
 Poorly developed roots lead to weak grass and poor drought and disease tolerance.

 Compacted ground can have serious consequences for any lawn but can be cured by simply aerating the soil.
 Lawn and Weed Expert can easily aerate your lawn and relieve compaction.
-We have professional aerating machines that move across the lawn surface punching metal spikes 2- 3 inches into the ground making hundreds of small holes in the lawn.
+We have professional aerating machines that move across the lawn surface punching metal spikes 2- 3 inches into the ground.
 The spikes can be hollow to enable them to pull a soil core out of the ground which helps remove troublesome thatch as well as aerating the ground.
 Lawns should be regularly aerated to ensure that the grass roots are healthy and can develop.

 The royal horticultural society recommend that laws are spiked every 2- 3 years and hollow tine aerated every 3- 4 years